We've opened up spots to book in-person tours!

 Julia’s mother was a schoolteacher who later became the principal of a large inner-city elementary school.
 By focusing on art, she was able to engage the many disadvantaged children under her charge and turn their education and lives around.
 Julia’s early interests included athletics (she was an accomplished gymnast and swimmer),dance, art, music, writing and, of course, teaching.
 After High School, she attended Teachers’ College where she graduated with an Elementary School Teachers Certificate.
 She also earned diplomas as a Librarian and Swimming Instructor.

-During her tenure as a teacher in Hungary, she came to deplore the heavy state control over education under the Communist government then in power.
-It was this lack of intellectual freedom that prompted her to seek a new life in the West, and, after a brief residence in Germany, she moved to Canada in 1987.
+During her tenure as a teacher in Hungary, she came to resent the heavy state control over education under the Communist government.
+It was this lack of intellectual freedom that prompted her to seek a new life in Canada, and, after a brief residence in Germany, she moved to Canada in 1987.

-Subsequently, she earned her Early Childhood Education Diploma from George Brown College in Toronto in 1990.
-It was shortly after this that Julia set up her first pre-school.
-After a divorce and with no other financial support, she was forced to develop a strong work ethic in order to raise her three children as a single mother.
-This meant working very long hours at additional jobs on top of her demanding work at the school.
+Julia earned her Early Childhood Education Diploma from George Brown College in Toronto in 1990.
+It was shortly after this that she set up her first pre-school.
+Following her divorce, Julia raised three children as a single parent.
+She had to develop a strong work ethic, working long hours at additional jobs to supplement her income while building her career and caring for her children.

-With several years experience in teaching young children behind her, Julia immediately recognized the potential benefits to the children when she came upon the Montessori method of teaching.
-After a year studying, she earned her Montessori Pre-School Diploma in 1995 from the International Montessori Training Centre in London, England.
-In 2001, Julia started her first full-fledged Montessori school when she opened the Montessori Pre-School Academy in north-west Toronto.
-Two years later, with parents of pre-school children about to enter the public school system clamoring for a better education for their children, she added an Elementary school program.
+As an experienced early childhood educator, Julia recognized the potential benefits of the Montessori method of teaching.
+She earned her Montessori Pre-School Diploma in 1995 from the International Montessori Training Centre in London, England.
+In 2001, she started her first Montessori preschool in Toronto.
+Two years later, due to high demand, she added an Elementary school program.

 Meet our wonderful team